Bird-Shamaness/MuchPixels/README.md

 [Hosted here](https://much-pixels.herokuapp.com "much pixels")

 ## TODO
-- Fix contact form, it does not send emails!
 - Add tags(or categories)
 - Implement photo search (by title, category, description, uploader, date)
 - Implement user search (by name, username, description, location)
-- Change focus on input fields to not send user to bottom of page(maybe add a button comment which changes the focusand sends you there)
 - Restrict user from dragging texareas

 - Photo